Board of Directors

 BEc LLB LLM (Lond) FAICD

-Deputy Chair of the Monash Health Board
+Deputy Chair, Monash Health Board of Directors

-Chair, Audit Committee
+Chair, Board Audit Committee

-Member, Remuneration Committee
+Member, Board Remuneration Committee

 Director, Kitaya Holdings Board Pty Ltd*